UNCONVENTIONAL METHODOLOGY, IMPACTFUL TAKEAWAYS

 This integration implies body and mind, traditional and new mental models as well as an innovative focus on creating a sense of purpose and envisioning related goals.

-Every day an awareness experience: a short experience that will push you towards a whole new thought process and gain new perspectives and a sharing experience: listen to an industry leader share his experiences over a networking lunch.
+Every day: Why today is important by Norman Kurtis, a short experience that will push you towards a whole new thought process and gain new perspectives

 Norman is the Vice Dean of Behavior & Human Development, and a Professor of Consumer Insights & Behavior at IE Business School.

 He has more than 20 years of experience helping brands ask the right questions from a strategy, marketing and consumer insights perspective.
 He has worked at

 American Express in New York, as an Associate Partner at Accenture – Strategic Services in Europe, as Spanish CEO of Marketing & Market Research agencies such

 as Kantar and Ipsos and is currently Senior Board Advisor for Roamler (a company dedicated to Mobile Application, Analytics, Crowdsourcing, and Retail).
 He holds an undergraduate degree

 from the University of Notre Dame and an MBA from London Business School.